Sidra-009/Ridge-and-Lasso-Regression-Practical-Implementation-/README.md

-**# Ridge and Lasso Regression – Practical Implementation
+# 📊 Ridge and Lasso Regression – Practical Implementation

-This project demonstrates how to implement **Ridge** and **Lasso** regression models using the **California Housing Dataset**.
-It showcases regularization techniques that help improve model performance by preventing overfitting and managing multicollinearity.
+This project demonstrates the implementation of **Ridge** and **Lasso** regression models using the **California Housing Dataset**.
+It highlights how regularization techniques improve model performance by reducing overfitting and handling multicollinearity.

 ---

-## Project Structure
+## 📂 Project Structure

-- `ridge_lasso.ipynb` – Jupyter Notebook with step-by-step implementation
+- `ridge_lasso.ipynb` — Step-by-step Jupyter Notebook implementation
-- `README.md` – Project overview and instructions
+- `README.md` — Project overview and instructions

 ---

-## Features
+## 🚀 Features

-- Load and explore the California housing dataset
+- ✅ Load and explore the California housing dataset
-- Implement Linear, Ridge, and Lasso regression models
+- ✅ Build Linear, Ridge, and Lasso regression models
-- Perform hyperparameter tuning using `GridSearchCV`
+- ✅ Tune hyperparameters efficiently with `GridSearchCV`
-- Evaluate model performance using R² score and mean squared error
+- ✅ Evaluate models using **R² Score** and **Mean Squared Error (MSE)**
-- Visualize residuals through KDE plots using Seaborn
+- ✅ Visualize residual errors with smooth KDE plots using Seaborn

 ---

-## Tools and Libraries
+## 🛠️ Tools & Libraries

 - Python
 - NumPy